The 8 Best Air Purifiers for Smoke

 Rabbit Air MinusA2 Ultra Quiet

-With a highly advanced six-stage filtration system, this top-rated air purifier from RabbitAir not only offers the usual HEPA-based filtration, but it can also target particles less than 0.1 microns at 99 percent efficiency.
+With a highly advanced six-stage filtration system, this top-rated air purifier from RabbitAir not only offers the usual HEPA-based filtration, but it can also target particles less than 0.1 microns at 99% efficiency.

 Whether you’re looking to rid your home of smoke, odors, volatile organic compounds (VOCs—gases emitted in indoor air from products and processes), pet dander, or dust, this air purifier offers extra levels of protection with a pre-filter, medium filter, HEPA filter, customized filter, and charcoal filter.